moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 With five monitors, each having a respective tablet, it is easy to lose track of your content.
 A storyboard will help you plan your content and how you arrange it.

-A storyboard includes an overview of all the pages in your workshop, arranged by their chronological order.
+A storyboard includes an overview of all the [**slides**](docs/06_glossary.md#slide) in your workshop, arranged by their chronological order.
+Try to be as detailed as possible in your slide descriptions.

-Try to be as detailed as possible: add descriptions, images, the presenting person (if you're presenting in a team) and on which monitor or tablet the respective page will be displayed on.
+images, the presenting person (if you're presenting in a team).

 **Here's a storyboard example:**

+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVP4f8EE0=/?moveToViewport=-1088,-159,1407,669&embedId=549552744929" frameborder="0" scrolling="no" allowfullscreen></iframe>

 ## <Technical> 3.
 Create a User Account </Technical>
 LINK